uxsolutions/bootstrap-datepicker/README.md

 * [Bootstrap](http://twitter.github.com/bootstrap/) 2.0.4+
 * [jQuery](http://jquery.com/) 1.7.1+

-These are the specific versions bootstrap-datpicker is tested against (`js` files) and built against (`css` files).
+These are the specific versions bootstrap-datepicker is tested against (`js` files) and built against (`css` files).
 Use other versions at your own risk.

 # Example